KurtisDenning/pAPI/frontend/README.md

 Currently our app is hosted on GitHub pages and can be viewed [here](https://oliverschweikert.github.io/pAPI).

 For a real world deployment we would look into hosting the front-end component of our app on some reputable cloud hosting service such as Azure or AWS.

+## Future considerations

+The biggest consideration would definantly be hosting the front-end somewhere more professional such as AWS or Azure with its own domain name.

+Some code snippets that are written for popular languages for each API would be something I think would be very beneficial to the user, especially newer developers who aren't as familiar to implementing API's into their projects yet.

+General QOL design improvements such as the ones found in our [Figma](https://www.figma.com/file/jvhjc2HCBYN8FFp2c0OEwT/pAPI?node-id=0%3A1) file would have been nice to intergrate with more development time avaliable.